Visiting Artist Workshops

-WGM Workshops are intensive, short term, (typically 2-5 days) learning opportunities lead by national or internationally-recognized instructors.
-WGM typically offers 3-5 workshops each year, depending on teacher and classroom availability.
+WGM Workshops are intensive, two- to five-day learning opportunities led by national or internationally-recognized instructors.
+WGM typically offers 3-5 workshops each year to:

 To get an idea of past WGM workshops, please click here>

 Flax, Hemp, Ramie, Bamboo, and Tencel – Cellulose Old and New – Spinning Workshop with Patsy Zawistoski

 Saturday & Sunday, January 12 & 13: 10:00am – 4:00pm

 Flax is the classic fiber of linen yarns.
 Although very different than wool, it will easily become another joy for spinning after you learn new techniques to manage its particular characteristics.
 This class teaches you quick ways to dress distaffs in long, line flax, wet-spin line or roving, and scour finished yarns.

 Hemp, ramie, bamboo, and Tencel™ are also important cellulose fibers for today’s spinners to understand.
 Two are very old, one is very new, and one fits into both categories.
 We will prepare, dye, spin and ply all of them to fully understand their differences.
 Blends, novelties and combination yarns will be taught so you will know how to spin the ultimate cellulose yarns for summer shawls, tops, and scarves.

 Collage to Tapestry Cartoon Workshop with Molly Elkind

 Friday, Saturday & Sunday, March 15-17: 9:30am – 4:30pm

 Tapestry weaving allows for seemingly endless possibilities and inspiration can be drawn from anywhere: our everyday routines and the world around around us, another work of art, a passage from a book or song, and so much more!